Assistance and resources

 Votes by show of hands or secret ballot?

-In principle, votes of a personal nature, such as the election of directors or the exclusion of a member, are taken by secret ballot to preserve the anonymity of the votes cast.
+In principle, votes of a personal nature, such as the election of directors or the exclusion of a member, are carried out by secret ballot to preserve the anonymity of the votes cast.
 Other votes are by show of hands.
-The statutes may provide for the type of voting to be adopted and the general meeting may decide, on the spot, whether votes are taken by show of hands or anonymously.
+The Articles of Association may specify the type of vote to be adopted and the General Meeting may decide, on the spot, whether votes are to be taken by show of hands or anonymously.

 When should a general meeting be held?

-One general meeting per year is required to approve the annual accounts for the previous year and to adopt the provisional budget for the following year.
-One or more additional general meetings may be necessary, for example, to make up for the absence of directors, to approve additional budgetary resources or to authorise new developments.
+One general meeting a year is essential to approve the annual accounts for the past financial year and adopt the provisional budget for the following financial year.
+One or more additional general meetings may be necessary, for example, to make up for the absence of directors, approve additional budgetary resources or authorise new developments.

 Minutes?